Kubernetes Environments

 If the Kubernetes cluster uses a proxy server, you must configure the following Kubernetes resources provisioned for the environment to use the same proxy server:

-• StreamSets Kubernetes agent - Configure the Kubernetes agent to use a proxy server when you configure the Kubernetes environment.
+• IBM StreamSets Kubernetes agent - Configure the Kubernetes agent to use a proxy server when you configure the Kubernetes environment.

-• StreamSets engines - Configure the engines to use a proxy server when you configure the Control Hub Kubernetes deployments that belong to the Kubernetes environment.
+• IBM StreamSets engines - Configure the engines to use a proxy server when you configure the Control Hub Kubernetes deployments that belong to the Kubernetes environment.

-Important: You must use the StreamSets Kubernetes agent version 1.1.0 or later to define proxy server properties in the Control Hub Kubernetes deployment.
+Important: You must use the Kubernetes agent version 1.1.0 or later to define proxy server properties in the Control Hub Kubernetes deployment.

 Configure the Agent to Use a Proxy Server

 To configure a Kubernetes agent to use a proxy server for an existing Kubernetes environment, retrieve the YAML file generated for a Kubernetes environment and edit the YAML file to define the proxy properties.
-Then use the Kubernetes command-line tool, kubectl, to apply the changes to the running StreamSets Kubernetes agent.
+Then use the Kubernetes command-line tool, kubectl, to apply the changes to the running IBM StreamSets Kubernetes agent.

 1. In the Control Hub Navigation panel, click Set Up > Environments.